 To regenerate the critical thinking and the unwavering hope of the next generation.

 To make healthy relationships the priority through programs that foster individual empowerment, parental engagement, and community support for risk avoidance strategies.

 In biology, regeneration is the regrowth of an injured or missing part.
 Regeneration in persons who have experienced various degrees of physical, mental and/or emotional injury requires resiliency (the ability to bounce back).
 That is what we nurture in the hearts and minds of the youth and families we serve through our programming at ReGen Next.

 In 2011, Alternatives of Kalamazoo, a non-profit pregnancy resource center, added a sexual health educational component in response to the higher than state average rates of teen pregnancies and sexually transmitted infections (STIs) in Calhoun and Kalamazoo counties, respectively.
 The goal of the ReGen Next campaign was to decrease the statistics by encouraging youth to avoid risk behaviors like teen sexual activity, alcohol misuse, and illicit drug use and to think more critically about the formation of healthy relationships.
 As we learned more about the protective factors that are integral to positive youth development (PYD), we realized that our efforts must not only provide information for teens but must also include resources for parents and community.

-At ReGen Next, we strive to improve the health and life outcomes of youth by equipping them with the tools, information, and support that will empower them:
+Through classroom instruction, presentations and workshops, we strive to improve the health, academic and life outcomes of youth by equipping them with the tools, information, and support that will empower them:

 a) to recognize the traits of healthy/unhealthy relationships